MrLuit/evm/README.md

 - **Converting bytecode to opcodes**
 - **Reading information like events or functions from either bytecode or tx data**
 - **Extracting the [swarm hash](https://github.com/ethereum/wiki/wiki/Swarm-Hash) (if any) from bytecode**
+- **Checking whether an opcode exists and is reachable within bytecode**

 ## API